 Why do I paint and why do I garden?

-Gardening is like painting, very slowly, and with even less control.
+Gardening is like painting, but very slowly, and with even less control.
 There are 3 gardens featured in this site.
 Crescent Lane, which, sadly isn't mine any more, but gave me huge pleasure and was responsible for getting me into gardening.
 It still feels part of my life, because I have some of its plants and many of their descendants in Wiltshire and Brittany.
 My French garden, Kerlaouen in Brittany, is a garden that teaches me to let go and not be in control.
-I can't, because I'm not there for half the year.
+I can't, because I'm only there 3 or 4 times a year and this year Coronovirus has so far (September), stopped me getting there at all, so the garden is on its own.
 It's a good life lesson!
-My third garden is Burton Grange, which was a totally blank canvas in 2013 and is now emerging."

 My third, and now most important, garden is Burton Grange, which was a totally blank canvas in 2013 and is now becoming a reality.